Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 In a production environment as little information as possible is to be disclosed.
 Apply the following rules for returning the status error code `401 Unauthorized`, `403 Forbidden`, and `404 Not Found`.

 **Implicit authentication**
-When authentication is implicit or when just the presense of an Authorization header (API-Key) is enough for authentication: use the flow chart in figure 1 to determine the correct error code.
+When authentication is implicit or when just the presence of an Authorization header (API-Key) is enough for authentication: use the flow chart in figure 1 to determine the correct error code.

 ![](media/HTTP-FlowChart1.PNG)